Steven C. Hebert: Education

 Hebert entered Florida State University at age 15 and earned a bachelor's degree in three years.
 He then obtained an M.D. at the University of Florida in 1970.
 He went on to complete his residency in internal medicine and a nephrology fellowship at the University of Alabama in Birmingham.

 Career

 Before coming to Yale, Hebert was a faculty member at the University of Alabama in Birmingham, Eastern Virginia Medical School, the University of Texas Medical School at Houston, Harvard Medical School, and Vanderbilt University as director of the Division of Nephrology and the Ann and Roscoe R. Robinson Professor of Medicine.

 With colleagues, he launched the biotech companies MariCal and Pearl Development Group.

-His laboratory identified a potassium excretion regulatory channel involved in Bartter's syndrome type II, two sodium chloride transporters, and a calcium-sensing receptor known as CaSR which led to the development of a new class of drugs that modulate calcium sensing receptor activity.
+His laboratory identified ROMK, a potassium excretion regulatory channel in the kidney outer medulla involved in Bartter's syndrome type II, two sodium chloride transporters, and a calcium-sensing receptor known as CaSR which led to the development of a new class of drugs that modulate calcium sensing receptor activity.